Gaussian fluctuations and moderate deviations of eigenvalues in unitary invariant ensembles: Introduction and main results

-This article is structured as follows.
-In Section \ref{RHM} we briefly recall the Riemann-Hilbert method, which is applied in Section \ref{K-K} to derive the crucial asymptotics of $\mathscr{K}_n(x,x)$ and $\mathscr{K}_n(x,y)$.
-Section \ref{Bulk-Section} and Section \ref{Edge-Section} are devoted to the proofs of the main results in the bulk and edge cases respectively.
+\begin{remark} Theorem \ref{MDP-Thm} is motivated by the works \cite{DE13,DE13.2}, where the moderate deviation principle of eigenvalues of Wigner matrices (including the GUE) was proved in the bulk and edge cases. \end{remark}

+By virtue of the determinantal structure of unitary invariant ensembles, the proof of Theorems \ref{Bulk-Thm}, \ref{Edge-Thm} and \ref{MDP-Thm} is mainly based on the central limit theorems in \cite{CL95, S00, S00.2} and the moderate deviation principle in \cite{DE13}, which in turn rely on the asymptotical estimates of expectation and variance for the counting statistic for an interval.
+Such estimates actually can be derived by the analysis of corresponding Christoffel-Darboux kernels.

+Unlike in \cite{G05, Z14}, it is technically more involved to obtain the asymptotics of Christoffel-Darboux kernels $\mathscr{K}_n(x,y)$ for the unitary invariant ensembles considered here, mainly due to the complicated formulations of equilibrium density functions (see \eqref{rhovn} and \eqref{rhov.1} below).
+As a matter of fact, when deriving the estimates of expectation, we have to obtain the asymptotics of $\mathscr{K}_n(x,x)$ in the whole real line, not just in the interior of support $(-1,1)$, because of the lack of symmetry $\mathscr{K}_n(x,x)=\mathscr{K}_n(-x,-x)$.
+Moreover, for the estimates of variance, the straightforward computations as in \cite[Lemma 2.3]{G05} and \cite[Lemma 4.1]{Z14} are no longer applicable here to obtain the asymptotics of kernels $\mathscr{K}_n(x,y)$, $x\not =y$.

+The key idea to overcome these difficulties is to reformulate the Christoffel-Darboux kernels in terms of the solutions of Riemann-Hilbert problems (see \eqref{k-u} and \eqref{5.K.5} below).

+In \cite{DG07}-\cite{DKMVZ99} the steepest descent method, introduced by Deift and Zhou in \cite{DZ93}, has been developed to obtain the asymptotics of solutions of Riemann-Hilbert problems and has been applied successfully to prove universality for a variety of statistical quantities arising in unitary invariant ensembles.

+In view of the key identities \eqref{k-u} and \eqref{5.K.5} below, we employ here the Riemann-Hilbert approach to obtain the crucial asymptotic estimates of Christoffel-Darboux kernels, which indeed constitute the main part of present work and would be also of independent interests.
+Once these estimates obtained, the Gaussian fluctuations and moderate deviations can be proved by using similar arguments as in \cite{G05, Z14} and \cite{DE13,DE13.2}, respectively.

+We would also like to mention that, the growing variance statistics may be also derived by adjusting the arguments in \cite{BD14}.

+The remainder of this article is organized as follows.
+Section \ref{RHM} -- \ref{MDP} are devoted to unitary invariant ensembles with Freud-type potentials.
+First, in Section \ref{RHM} we briefly review the Riemann-Hilbert approach developed in \cite{DKMVZ99}, and then in Section \ref{K-K} we prove the key asymptotic estimates of Christoffel-Darboux kernels.
+Section \ref{Gauss-Fluct} mainly contains the proof of Gaussian fluctuations in Theorems \ref{Bulk-Thm} and \ref{Edge-Thm}.
+The precise asymptotics of expectations and variances are also given.
+Section \ref{MDP} includes the proof of moderate deviations in Theorem \ref{MDP-Thm}.
+In Section \ref{Sec-UC} we treat unitary invariant ensembles with uniform convex potentials.
 For simplicity of exposition, some technical details are postponed to the Appendix.